aniravi24/typefusion/README.md

 ## Introduction

-Typefusion is a powerful tool that allows you to run TypeScript scripts and materialize the results into a database (currently PostgreSQL only).
+Typefusion allows you to run TypeScript scripts and materialize the results into a database (currently PostgreSQL only).
 It enables you to create complex workflows by allowing scripts to reference each other's results.
-Inspired by [Data Build Tool (DBT)](https://www.getdbt.com/), Typefusion brings similar concepts to the TypeScript ecosystem, providing a solution for data transformation and workflow management.
+Inspired by [Data Build Tool (DBT)](https://www.getdbt.com/).

 ## Key Features